Sergey-sirius/blog/content/blog/the-most-important-stations-for-capital-bikeshare.md

 There's a good, gentle introduction to PageRank [here](https://jeremykun.com/2011/06/12/googles-pagerank-introduction/), a good article on it from the AMS [here](http://www.ams.org/samplings/feature-column/fcarc-pagerank), and a good blog post with some mathematical rigor practical considerations [here](http://blog.kleinproject.org/?p=280).

-PageRank is very, very similar to eigenvalue centrality, with a few key adjustemnts made.
+PageRank is very similar to eigenvalue centrality, with a few key adjustemnts made.
+There's some more math incoming, but only a little linear algebra is needed to understand it.
+If you wish to skip it, just know that PageRank adjusts the matrix so that a most central node always exists and is always unqiue.

+### Mathematical diversion
 First we take $G$ and ensure that it is column stochastic by normalizing each column by the sum of its entries.
 Specifically, let $B$ be a matrix, the same size as $G$ whose entries are all $1/n$, where $n$ is the size of $G$.
 Note that $B$ is both column and row stochastic.